MDBX Drop-In Migration¶

 RW + RO + Tri | Blocks next tx | Reader acquires shared lock on the RW layer, blocking until the writer finishes its current transaction.
 While held, the writer cannot start a new transaction.
 Sees all committed data. |

-The default mode is Latest, which matches native MDBX semantics (readers see the most recently committed data).
-For workloads where write throughput matters more than read freshness, Buffered or Fresh avoid writer contention entirely.
+For the optional DWAL path, the default mode is Latest, which matches native MDBX semantics (readers see the most recently committed data).
+For workloads where write throughput matters more than read freshness, Buffered avoids writer contention entirely.

 How It Works¶